Where the silver screen meets the genome

 Looking beyond DNA

 To understand how and why splicing runs amok in cancer, Anczuków and her colleagues are sifting through mountains of data collected from patients’ tumors — especially triple-negative breast tumors, which are notoriously difficult to treat.
 Bolstered by large-scale projects like The Cancer Genome Atlas and powerful genomic technologies for decoding tumors’ RNA and DNA, the scientists can conduct a kind of molecular census of the splicing machinery, determining which components are present or not, as well as their relative abundances.
-Anczuków and her team are not searching for mutations in the splicing factors genes per se, but instead for evidence that the these factors are present at abnormally high levels — and therefore much more active than they should be.
+Anczuków and her team are not searching for mutations in the splicing factors genes per se, but instead for evidence that these factors are present at abnormally high levels — and therefore much more active than they should be.

 “We’re looking beyond DNA, beyond the classical mutations, and trying to figure out how we can use the information embedded within splicing machinery to predict which patients’ tumors are likely to metastasize or which ones are likely to respond to a certain kind of therapy,” says Anczuków.